dfreeman3102/weather-search/README.md

 # weather-search
-Sixth bootcamp challenge, using what we have learned in class and outside research to make a weather search site.
+Sixth bootcamp challenge, using what we have learned in class, with help from instructors, and outside research (including Youtube tutorials, stack overflow, etc.) to make a weather search site.
 It must present an input to search for a city, present current and future weather conditions for the searched city, including the city name, date, icon for weather, temp, humidity, and wind speed.
 Recent searches must be represented under a recent search section and when clicked, it shows that weather data.